Skip to content

 Overview

 Supervised Fine-Tuning (SFT) is used to improve the accuracy of a pre-trained model by teaching it to follow specific instructions or understand new tasks using labeled examples.
-While a base model learns general patterns from large, diverse data, SFT aligns the model to specific tasks with desired outputs by showing clear input–output pairs.
-In this recipe, we will show how to fine-tune the Cosmos Reason 1-7B model to learn spatial intelligence tasks such as understanding distances between objects and space, relative spatial relationship between objects and count and count.
+While a base model learns general patterns from large, diverse data, SFT aligns the model to specific tasks with desired outputs by showing clear input-output pairs.
+In this recipe, we will show how to fine-tune the Cosmos Reason 1-7B model to learn spatial intelligence tasks such as understanding distances between objects and space, the relative spatial relationship between objects, and counting.

-Here’s the end-to-end workflow to fine-tune Cosmos Reason - from data preparation, supervised fine-tuning on the prepared dataset to quantizing and deploying the model for inference.
+Here’s the end-to-end workflow to fine-tune the Cosmos Reason 1 model--from data preparation and supervised fine-tuning on the prepared dataset to quantizing and deploying the model for inference.

 Data Preparation

-For this experiment, we will demonstrate on the Physical AI Spatial Intelligence Warehouse dataset.
-This is a completely synthetic dataset of a warehouse with 95K images along with around 500k annotations : Q&A pairs with related meta information in LLaVA format for VLM training.
-Tasks included distance, counting, multiple-choice grounding, and spatial relation reasoning.
+For this experiment, we will use the Physical AI Spatial Intelligence Warehouse dataset.
+This is a completely synthetic dataset of a warehouse with 95K images, along with around 500k annotations, which are question-answer pairs with related meta information in LLaVA format for VLM training.
+The tasks include distance, counting, multiple-choice grounding, and spatial relation reasoning.

-Below example shows the RGB frame, depth map, annotated regions, the corresponding question, and sample answers.
-The distribution of question types demonstrated the diversity of reasoning skills required across tasks.
+The below example shows the RGB frame, depth map, annotated regions, corresponding question, and sample answers.
+The distribution of question types demonstrates the diversity of reasoning skills required across tasks.

 Sample JSON Entry

-Specifically, the annotation contains several additional attributes compared to general LLaVa format:
+The annotation contains several additional attributes compared to the general LLaVa format:

-• normalized_answer field for quantitative evaluation with accuracy and error metrics between ground-truth and predicted answer.
+• normalized_answer: Quantitative evaluation with accuracy and error metrics between ground-truth and predicted answer

-• rle denotes the corresponding masks per object in pycoco format.
+• rle: The corresponding masks per object in pycoco format

 Here's an example of the annotation format: